Automated Patient Triage in Healthcare

 How does AI optimize automated patient triage for Healthcare?

-AI-powered triage ingests real-time patient data from Epic, Cerner, or athenahealth via HL7 FHIR APIs and applies clinical decision logic to route every encounter to the optimal care setting based on acuity, comorbidities, and payer authorization status - all in under 2 seconds.
+Triage ingests real-time patient data from Epic, Cerner, or athenahealth via HL7 FHIR APIs and applies clinical decision logic to route every encounter to the optimal care setting based on acuity, comorbidities, and payer authorization status - in seconds, depending on your EHR's own API response time.
 The system learns from your historical claims denials, prior authorization patterns, and readmission data, continuously refining routing rules without manual intervention.
 Unlike generic chatbots, it integrates directly into your revenue cycle workflow, pre-fills insurance verification, flags missing prior authorizations before scheduling, and surfaces recommendations to clinical staff for review and override, ensuring human control while eliminating administrative bottlenecks.

 Is our Patient Services data kept secure during this process?

 Yes.
-Revenue Institute's platform is SOC 2 Type II certified and fully HIPAA-compliant, with zero-retention LLM policies - patient data is never used to train public models.
-All data flows through encrypted HL7 FHIR channels directly from your EHR to our infrastructure, and all triage decisions are logged in your system for Joint Commission and OIG audit compliance.
-We maintain separate data environments for each client and conduct quarterly penetration testing to meet healthcare cybersecurity standards.
+The system we deploy runs inside your own HIPAA compliance boundary, with zero-retention AI policies - patient data is never used to train public models.
+All data flows through encrypted HL7 FHIR channels directly from your EHR to the triage engine, and all triage decisions are logged in your system for Joint Commission and OIG audit review.
+Each deployment runs in its own isolated environment - no shared tenancy with other organizations - with security controls scoped to your healthcare cybersecurity requirements.

 What is the timeframe to deploy AI automated patient triage?

-Typical deployment takes 10-14 weeks: weeks 1-3 involve EHR integration and data mapping; weeks 4-6 cover model training on your historical claims and triage data; weeks 7-9 include pilot testing with your Patient Services team; weeks 10-14 focus on full rollout and workflow optimization.
-Most health systems see measurable results - faster prior authorization processing and reduced manual routing tasks - within 60 days of go-live, with full ROI realization by month 4.
+Plan for a working system inside the first 100 days: weeks 1-3 involve EHR integration and data mapping; weeks 4-6 cover model training on your historical claims and triage data; weeks 7-9 include pilot testing with your Patient Services team; weeks 10-14 focus on full rollout and workflow optimization.
+A rollout like this is scoped to show measurable results - faster prior authorization processing and reduced manual routing tasks - within 60 days of go-live, with full ROI realization by month 4.

-What are the key benefits of AI-powered automated patient triage?
+What are the key benefits of automated patient triage?

-AI-powered triage ingests real-time patient data and applies clinical decision logic to route every encounter to the optimal care setting based on acuity, comorbidities, and payer authorization status - all in under 2 seconds.
+Triage ingests real-time patient data and applies clinical decision logic to route every encounter to the optimal care setting based on acuity, comorbidities, and payer authorization status - in seconds, depending on your EHR's own API response time.
 It integrates directly into the revenue cycle workflow, pre-fills insurance verification, flags missing prior authorizations, and surfaces recommendations to clinical staff, eliminating administrative bottlenecks.

 How does the AI-based triage system continuously improve over time?